 Half chicken & chips (schmecken gut) from the Balkan Grill after 'shooting through' for a few beers in Krefeld.

 - I had my first of many trips to Holland.

 - I also had my first go at sailing - more on that shortly.

-In the postcard above the top left pic shows the main tram stop that we used in town.
+In the postcard above (hover over to enlarge) the top left pic shows the main tram stop that we used in town.
 Two types of tram operated from that stop - the local tram and the inter-city tram (the yellow tram).
 The inter-city used a wider track and went to Dusseldorf.
 The tram-line from camp is at the bottom.
 We used the tram between the Eisstadion terminus and the Ostwall/Rheinstrasse junction.
 The yellow Volks' at the bottom of the pic would get the view of Rheinstrasse seen in the top right pic.
 I bought Jean an Omega wristwatch from a Jewellers on the far left of that pic.